-Fall 2019 Campus Refund Schedule
+Fall 2020 Campus Refund Schedule

-ER 100% Refund Withdrawal Prior to August 19, 2019
+100% Refund Withdrawal Prior to August 24, 2020

-I 75% Refund 50% Refund 25% Refund August 19 - August 25
+75% Refund August 24 - August 30

-L 50% Refund August 26 -September 1
+50% Refund August 31 -September 6

-AL EN 25% Refund September 2 - September 8
+25% Refund September 7 - September 13

-R S 0% Refund September 9 and After
+0% Refund September 14 and After

-വ പ ഗ പ Spring 2020 Campus Refund Schedule
+Spring 2021 Campus Refund Schedule

-100% Refund Withdrawal Prior to January 13, 2020
+100% Refund und Withdrawal Prior to January 19, 2021

-75% Refund January 13 - January 19
+75% Refund January 19 - January 25

-50% Refund January 20 - January 26
+50% Refund January 26 - February 1

-25% Refund January 27 - February 2
+25% Refund February 2 - February 8

-0% Refund February 3 and After
+0% Refund February 9 and After

-Any student that withdraws from class or from the College must submit an official withdrawal form available at the Registrar's office as well as online.
+Any student that withdraws from all classes or from the College must submit an official withdrawal form available at the Registrar's office as well as online.
 Refunds shall be processed within four to six weeks after a student has officially withdrawn.
 If a student ceases attending school but does not officially notify the school of their withdrawal, the school will treat the student as withdrawn after fourteen days of the student's last date of attendance or participation in an academic activity.
 The last day of attendance will be the last day the student attends any class.
 In this case, the student will not be eligible for a refund.
 A student's withdrawal date can affect Federal Student Aid (http://valorcollege.edu/AidAwardsTerms).